Confirmation Panels: School Policy on Research Student Supervision

 Secondary duties of the CSP.

 Upon induction and at each meeting with the CSP students must complete a written "Employment Declaration".
 CSP and the student should ensure that paid work will not jeopardize the completion of the course of study in the time allowed.
 It is recommended, as a guide, that no more than 9 hours per week, during normal working hours, would be desirable.
 Scholarship holders may "top up" their scholarship from other sources that support their study, such as "top up" scholarships or awards, up to 75% of the scholarship value.
-Other activities undertaken outside normal working hours, including part time work, that generate income (any amount) are allowed so long as their activity does not interfere with the progress of the studies: advice from the Head of Department should be sought if in any doubt.
+Other activities undertaken outside normal working hours, including part time work, that generate income (any amount) are allowed so long as their activity does not interfere with the progress of the studies: advice from the Head of School should be sought if in any doubt.